Gizmodiat/AMANDE/README.md

 `P_Out-Corr`: inverse-variance weighted P-value after outlier(s) removal.
 `Distortion_Test_P`: distorsion test P-value.
 Can be empty if the outlier test does not detect which IV(s) is/are outlier(s).

 _**Details of analysis**_

-The subfolders of AMANDE contain input files for each package, and the output files generated (for example the inverse-variance weighted and Egger regression plots as '.pdf' files for Mendelian Randomizations, or a list of outliers (if identified) for MR-PRESSO).
+Subfolders of AMANDE contain input files for each package, and output files generated (for example the inverse-variance weighted and Egger regression plots as '.pdf' files for Mendelian Randomizations, and a list of outliers if identified by MR-PRESSO).

-The subfolders 'IVs' provides details about the pruning of instrumental variables, including potential IVs, list of IVs...
+The subfolders 'IVs' provides details about the IVs pruning, including potential IVs, list of IVs...
 _**In case of error during pruning, pay attention to the 'log_SNPClip.txt' file to check if it is due to a LDlink server error**_

-_Please note that harmonizations are performed after instrumental variables pruning, so for the inputs of packages.
-Data about instrumental variables in the 'IVs' folders are thus not harmonized._
+_Please note that harmonizations are performed after IVs pruning, so for inputs files of packages.
+Thus, data about IVs in the 'IVs' folders are not harmonized._

 # **Don't forget to cite...**
 _...and read these papers :blush:_